Avatar photo

 If a trade counts as a wash sale, the loss won’t be eligible for the deduction.

-I also need to point out that these rules apply across different accounts, whether they’re taxable or tax-deferred.
+It’s also important to note that these rules apply across different accounts, whether they’re taxable or tax-deferred.
 So you can’t sell one stock in your brokerage account and then buy a “substantially identical” one in your IRA.
-Also, one spouse can’t sell a stock while the other spouse buys it (within the 61-day window I mentioned above).
+Also, one spouse can’t sell a stock while the other spouse buys it (within the 61-day window mentioned above).

 Time is of the essence